microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v3.md

 ### float properties have been replaced by Float

-As the OData specification mandates support for null values for numeric values, any property that previously was implemented using a float primitive type is now using a Float object type:
+As the OData specification mandates support for null values for numeric values, any property that previously was implemented using a float primitive type is now using a Float object type.
+To upgrade your application do the following.

-1. Replace any assignment from float to Float and check for null values.
+- Replace any assignment from float to Float and check for null values.

 ### Merge of GraphServiceClient and BaseGraphServiceClient

-To simplify the object model of the SDK, `BaseGraphServiceClient` has been merged into `GraphServiceClient`:
+To simplify the object model of the SDK, `BaseGraphServiceClient` has been merged into `GraphServiceClient`.
+To upgrade your application do the following.

-1. Replace any reference to `BaseGraphServiceClient` by `GraphServiceClient`.
+- Replace any reference to `BaseGraphServiceClient` by `GraphServiceClient`.

 ### Generic refactoring